 What is a Disability?

-A qualified individual with a disability is one who meets the essential functions or requirements of a program with or without reasonable accommodations.
+A qualified individual with a disability meets a program’s essential functions or requirements with or without reasonable accommodations.

 To determine eligibility for accommodations through Trocaire, any student seeking services are required to provide the Office of Accessibility Services with the appropriate medical, psychological, and/or educational documentation of their disability or mental health impairment from a licensed professional.